maw501/maw501.github.io/project_edx_ML/_posts/2019-05-16-columbiaX-ML-course-summary.md

 <blockquote class="math">
 <strong>Update</strong>
 <br>
 The course notes are in the process of being updated to make stand-alone.
+As such all old posts have been taken down and will be republished once they are updated.
 <br>
 <br>
 Target completion date: mid-June 2019